reports to: assistant director of events & projects

 - Gain knowledge of the planning and execution of the subscription renewal, acquisition and single ticket campaigns

-Please email resume and comprehensive cover letter to: email@example.com
+Please email resume, comprehensive cover letter and short (one page) writing sample to: email@example.com

 meet the music docent